 - Protein: 28 g

 - Fats: 13 g

 - Fiber: 9 g

 This recipe will last in the fridge for up to four days.
-Simply make the recipe and store it in an airtight container in the fridge until you are ready to eat it.
+Simply make the recipe and store it in an airtight container until you are ready to eat it.

 When you are ready to eat, simply grab a jar and enjoy!

 This recipe is a high-protein breakfast option that can be made ahead of time.
 It is gluten-free and can be made dairy-free, making it a great option for those with food gluten and dairy sensitivities.

 This recipe is also a good source of fiber.
 If you are looking for a lower-calorie option, you can use PB2 powder in place of peanut butter.

 It will last in the fridge for up to four days, so it is a great option for meal prep.

 I hope you enjoy this recipe!
 Let me know if you have any questions or comments.
 Thanks for reading!